 Packed with carbohydrates, wholegrains provide essential glucose and energy to fuel the brain.
 They are also full of B-vitamins, which nourish a healthy nervous system.
 Numerous studies have shown that a breakfast filled with wholegrains improves short-term memory and attention, when compared with refined carbohydrates or no morning meal at all.
 Wholegrains are found in oats, granary breads, rye, wild rice, quinoa and buckwheat.
 Wholegrain foods are also high in fibre, which regulates glucose supply into the body.

-So why not try and start your child’s days with wholegrain cereals or oats.
-Wholegrain crackers with tasty toppings such as cheese, mashed avocado or banana are a great treat; houmous or a bean dip with wholegrain pita is an easy and quick idea for lunchboxes; or swap rice or couscous for whole wheat couscous for dinner.
+So why not try and start your child’s days with wholegrain cereals or oats?
+Wholegrain crackers with tasty toppings such as cheese, mashed avocado or banana are a great treat; hummus or a bean dip with wholegrain pitta is an easy and quick idea for lunchboxes; or swap rice or couscous for whole wheat couscous for dinner.

 - Apple & sultana porridge